Roosevelt Boulevard Subway

 The Roosevelt Boulevard Subway is a proposed SEPTA Metro line that would run along Roosevelt Boulevard in Northeast Philadelphia, Pennsylvania.

 The line has been proposed in various forms for over a century, the idea originally dating to 1913.
-The most recent study, conducted in 2003, envisions the service as a branch of the Broad Street Line that would draw over 124,000 daily riders and thereby divert over 83,000 car trips.
+The most recent study, conducted in 2003, envisions the service as a branch of the B that would draw over 124,000 daily riders and thereby divert over 83,000 car trips.

 History

 The route was first proposed in 1913 as part of the Broad Street Subway line from Adams Avenue.

 2003 study

 Cost estimates ranged between $2.5 and $3.4 billion in year 2000 dollars.
 Largely dependent on if constructing all stations in open cuts, rather than strictly underground, was feasible.
 It was estimated to draw 124,523 daily boardings, approximately the current ridership of the Broad Street Line, and divert 83,300 daily automobile trips.

 The project however did not move forward due to lack of local financing.